-- 10. Attend our Resica Falls Leader updates with your Senior Patrol Leader on Tuesday, April 19th and Thursday, June 1st for continued updates and information regarding program and check-in.
-Sign up information for the Zoom webinars will be shared later in the spring. - 11.
-Pay the balance of camp fees owed no later than May 15th. - 12.
+- 9. Pay the balance of camp fees owed no later than May 15th. - 10.
 Finalize your troop roster of those attending camp.
-Obtain home addresses and telephone numbers of all Scouts (including parents' vacation address and phone number) or that of nearest relative, for use in emergencies.
+Obtain home addresses and telephone numbers of all Scouts (including parents' vacation address & phone number) or that of nearest relative, for use in emergencies.
 Keep all details in Black Pug up to date as this will serve as your unit's roster in camp.
-Confirm that all Scouts and adults attending camp are registered members of the BSA and that Youth Protection Training is up to date for all adults. - 13.
+Confirm that all Scouts & adults attending camp are registered members of your Troop & that Youth Protection Training is up to date for all adults. - 11.
 Collect and review medical forms for all Scouts and leaders attending camp.
 Check for completeness of all information, with CURRENT parent's and doctor's signatures and dates.
-See the Medical Form Instructions on page 13 of this Program Guide for more details. - 14.
-Arrive at the Resica Elementary School on Sunday at your designated time this time is critical for a smooth and safe check-in experience at camp. - 15.
-When you arrive at camp you will be assigned a program commissioner who is there to help you implement your troop's program. - 16.
-Encourage any Scouts who want to experience the magic Resica Falls has to offer to sign-up for a second week as part of our Resica Troop One provisional program.
-A discounted rate will be applied for this special program, offered during Weeks 4, 5 & 6 of camp.
-Find out more at www.resicafalls.org/troop-one
+See the Medical Form Instructions on page 12 of this Program Guide for more details. - 12.
+You will download a .CSV version of your troop roster from my.scouting.org & upload it to your unit contact section in BlackPug so we can conduct a verification that all attendees on your summer camp roster are currently registered in the BSA in your troop.
+Do not edit the file once downloaded and this must be done between Monday & Wednesday prior to your week in camp.
+Further instructions for completing this step will be available by February 13 at: Resica Falls Important Documents